 Do you love yourself?
 Be honest now…

-The reason why I posed this question is because it’s becoming more and more apparent to me that though many people would answer with a quick “yes”, their daily thoughts and actions do not align with their supposed self-love.
+The reason why I posed this question is that it’s becoming more and more apparent to me that though many people would answer with a quick “yes”, their daily thoughts and actions don’t align with their supposed self-love.

 “The most important relationship in your life is the relationship you have with yourself.
 Because no matter what happens.. you will ALWAYS be with yourself.”

-With anything worth doing, sometimes it will be a far cry from a walk in the park to ignore the negative chatter you have ingrained in your mind about yourself and/or the unpleasant things others may say.
+With anything worth doing, sometimes it will be a far cry from a walk in the park to shrug off the negative chatter you have ingrained in your mind about yourself and/or the unpleasant things others may say.

-That said, whenever we are confronted with this situation, know that we always have the option to muster up courage and choose to love ourselves instead.
-It’s definitely not going to be easy, but I promise that it will be worth it.
+That said, whenever we are confronted with this situation, know that we always have the option to muster up the courage and choose to love ourselves instead.
+It’s definitely not going to be easy, but I promise that it will be worth it…